c24thomas/hotel-class/README.md

 Human Trafficking is the unlawful act of transporting or coercing people in order to benefit from their work or service, typically in the form of forced labor or sexual exploitation

-The issue of human trafficking has received more widespread media attention and public concern in recent years as it is the world’s third-largest criminal industry, trailing only the drug and weapons trade.
+The issue of human trafficking has received more widespread media attention and public concern in recent years as it is the world’s third-largest criminal industry, trailing only the drug and weapons trades.

 It is estimated that there are 20-40 million victims of human trafficking globally, with hundreds of thousands in the United States.